cryptowealth-technology/Rotation-Scale-invariant-CNN/README.md

      This could be approximately solved by [`Equal Temperament`](https://en.wikipedia.org/wiki/Equal_temperament) & `dilation convolution` on Frequency dimension.
   2. Smaller propotional area of the desired pattern in the image gives a weaker signal.
 I try to adjust it by quadratic growth rewards.

-# Image Preprossing
+# Image Preprocessing
 Instead of using ![](https://latex.codecogs.com/svg.latex?cos(k\omega),%20k\in%20N), geometric growth series was used here for scaling property.

-In preprossing stage, images were decompose into linear combination of series of waves with differ frequencies and directions.
+In preprocessing stage, images were decompose into linear combination of series of waves with differ frequencies and directions.
 Store them as a 2D array.

 ![](https://latex.codecogs.com/svg.latex?a%20\cdot%20cos(\omega)%20+%20b%20\cdot%20sin(\omega)%20=%20\sqrt{a^2+b^2}%20\cdot%20cos(\omega%27)=c%20\cdot%20cos(\omega%27))